 Salaries and Benefits - Direct allocation based on employee time reports.

-Other Costs - Other costs including occupancy cost (utilities and maintenance), supplies and materials, and communication costs (telephone, printing and postage) were indirectly allocated based on utilization data.
+Other Costs - Other costs including occupancy cost (utilities and maintenance), supplies and materials, and communication costs (telephone, printing and postage) were indirectly allocated based on estimates of utilization.

 NOTE 7 - OPERATING LEASE OBLIGATIONS